 For more information, please call the VFW State Service Office at 313-964-6510 or email Barry Walter.

 Tuesdays (1st & 3rd) - Ingham/Clinton County Dept. of Veteran Affairs

 Many veterans and dependents find the VA process overwhelming while others are unaware of their eligibility.
 Because of this, an Accredited Counselor from Ingham County Department of Veteran Affairs is available at the Clinton County Courthouse, Garden Level, Conference Room A, in St. Johns every 1st and 3rd Tuesday from 8:00 a.m. to 4:00 p.m.

-Accredited Counselor, Ken Love, is a knowledgeable, retire Army 1SG who proficient in analyzing and assessing military service records to determine eligibility for VA benefits.
+Accredited Counselor, Ken Love, is a knowledgeable, retired Army 1SG who is proficient in analyzing and assessing military service records to determine eligibility for VA benefits.
 Ken Love is available to assist with pensions, survivor's pension, aid & attendance, disability compensation, post-traumatic stress disorder counseling referrals, VA healthcare and emergency financial assistance.

 For more information, or to schedule an appointment, please call Ken Love at 517-887-4389 or email email@example.com.

 Michigan Veteran's Affairs Agency (MVAA)The MVAA serves as the central coordinating point, connecting those who have served in the Armed Forces and their families to services and benefits throughout the state.
 MVAA is responsible for the Michigan Veterans Trust Fund, Michigan Veterans Homeowners Assistance Program, the Michigan Veterans Homes and the state's grant to Veterans Service Organizations and the County Veterans Counselors.

 Visit the MVAA website for more information on these services.

 If a disabled veteran qualifies, they may be exempt from property taxes on their principle residence.
 Visit the State of Michigan Treasury Website for more information.